Early Times

 Early Times is a brand of Kentucky whiskey produced by the Sazerac Company, one of the two largest spirits companies in the United States, which purchased the brand in mid-2020.
 Before the brand purchase, it was distilled in Shively, Kentucky, by the Brown-Forman Corporation, another of the largest North American-owned companies in the spirits and wine business.

-While Early Times is marketed outside the U.S. as bourbon, the whiskey does not meet all the U.S. regulated criteria for bourbon – and hence, is marketed within the U.S. as whiskey (rather than as bourbon whiskey).
-In 2010, Brown-Forman introduced Early Times 354 in the U.S., which meets the regulated criteria for straight whiskey.
+While Early Times is marketed outside the U.S. as bourbon whiskey, the whiskey does not meet all the U.S. regulated criteria for bourbon as some of the whiskey in the bottle is aged in used barrels while bourbon regulations require only new charred barrels for aging.
+Subsequently, it is marketed within the U.S. without the bourbon label.

 History

 The Early Times Whisky brand production started at Early Times Station, Kentucky, and was introduced in 1860.
 The Kentucky water surrounding the "Station" was used for making the whiskey.
 The water naturally filtered through limestone springs.
 Early Times was not popular until 1920 when Congress passed the Volstead Act and Prohibition began.
 The brand prospered due to its maker having a license to continue production for medicinal purposes.

 The Brown–Forman Company acquired the Early Times brand in 1923, and over the next 30 years made Early Times the best-selling whisky in the country.
 It later became sold in over 40 countries.
 It ranks as one of the top four selling Kentucky whiskeys in the world, and in 2005 it became the top selling Kentucky whisky in Japan.

 In mid-2020, the brand was sold to the Sazerac Company.